 - the patient's home.

 Please note that some types of services are covered only when rendered in a hospital.
-These include certain highly specialized examinations, such as ultrasound (except when performed as part of assisted procreation procedures), computer axial tomography (CAT or CT scans) and magnetic resonance imaging (MRIs).
+These include certain highly specialized examinations, such as ultrasound, computer axial tomography (CAT or CT scans) and magnetic resonance imaging (MRIs).

 Services covered under special authorization